Marlowe

 What does the name Marlowe mean?

-Marlowe is a English name meaning "Driftwood Hill."
-Marlowe is a literary English name meaning "driftwood hill."
-Christopher Marlowe was Shakespeare's rival.
-It's a beautiful choice for parents who value english heritage and meaningful names.
+Marlowe is a English name meaning "Driftwood."
+Marlowe is a unisex name that evokes a sense of nature and tranquility, as it means 'driftwood' in Old English.
+Its popularity peaked in the U. It's a beautiful choice for parents who value english heritage and meaningful names.

 Is Marlowe a popular baby name?